Coming soon #VCSEPower: Working together to tackle Mental Health and Loneliness

-The VCSE Power showcase is a week-long event to celebrate the positive impact on health outcomes of the Voluntary, Community and Social Enterprise sector, working in partnership with health and social care organisations in West Yorkshire around Diversity, Ethnic Minorities and Race Equality.
+In July our #VCSEPower event showcased the amazing work and impact of the Voluntary, Community and Social Enterprise sector, working in partnership with health and social care organisations in West Yorkshire around Diversity, Ethnic Minorities and Race Equality.

-At West Yorkshire and Harrogate Health and Care Partnership we value the contribution of the Voluntary, Community and Social Enterprise sector across all areas of our work and at all levels of decision making and delivery.
+The West Yorkshire Health and Care Partnership values the contribution of the Voluntary, Community and Social Enterprise sector across all areas of our work and at all levels of decision making and delivery.

-Our Programme Lead, Jo Baker has written this blog about the research into the structure, dynamics and impact of the voluntary, community and social enterprise sector, in addition to discussing the contribution of the VCSE to health and care.
+Our Associate Director, Jo Baker has written this blog about the research into the structure, dynamics and impact of the voluntary, community and social enterprise sector, in addition to discussing the contribution of the VCSE to health and care.

 - Find out more about how we're working with Voluntary, Community and Social Enterprise sector partner, our vision and our long term ambition for the Harnessing the Power of Communities programme